 One of the most common forms of mental health treatment is provided in the form of outpatient services.
-This does not mean that all outpatient mental health treatment programs are the same, rather they simply refer to services that are offered in an outpatient setting, such as at a facility or an office.
-The types of outpatient mental health services that are offered will vary based on what the client’s needs are, however no matter what services are obtained, all individuals are able to return home after their treatment.
-This is one of the most common factors that differentiate outpatient mental health treatment from inpatient mental health treatment, as those who engage in inpatient services are required to stay at the facility or hospital for the duration of their care.
+This does not mean that all outpatient treatment programs are the same.
+Rather, they refer to services that are offered in an outpatient setting, such as at a facility or an office.
+The types of mental health services that are offered will vary based on what the client’s needs are.
+However, no matter what services are obtained, all individuals are able to return home after their treatment.
+This is one of the most common factors that differentiate outpatient mental health treatment from inpatient mental health treatment.
+Those who engage in inpatient services are required to stay at the facility for the duration of their care.

 Now that we have the answer to “what is outpatient mental health treatment?”, what exactly does it treat?
 Outpatient services cover a wide variety of conditions, including but certainly not limited to, the following:

 - Anxiety disorders

 - Trauma-related disorders

 - Substance use disorders

 The types of therapies that are often utilized to help treat these and other mental health conditions in an outpatient setting include, but again, are not limited to, the following: